 So why are we so drawn in by curiosity?
 What even is it?

-- enjoyed planning a vacation or outing
+- enjoyed planning a vacation (maybe more than the vacation itself!)

 Curiosity Improves Learning

 So here’s the real power of creating this dopamine-inducing anticipation.
+In that same study, the researchers found that memory is improved when our brains are in a state of anticipation.

-Gruber explains that this is related to the hippocampus activating as part of the dopamine experience.
+This is related to the hippocampus activating as part of the dopamine experience.
 The hippocampus is a part of the brain related to storing long-term memory.
 When we get dopamine flowing, we engage the hippocampus, and we form long-term memories.

 - When we become curious, we are anticipating learning information.